 For couples with no children or grown children, there are two primary subject areas that need to be resolved in a divorce in Washington State.
 For couples with minor children, there are four:

-Washington State issues pertaining to the care and custody of your children are known as "parenting functions" and must be mutually agreed upon by you and your spouse prior to your divorce, and drafted into a document known as a parenting plan.
+Washington State issues pertaining to care and child custody are known as "parenting functions" and must be mutually agreed upon by you and your spouse prior to your divorce, and drafted into a document known as a parenting plan.

 The plan covers all aspects of how you will work together to ensure your children have the care they need, how you will make decisions that are in their best interests, how each of you will share parenting time with them, and how you will resolve a dispute should it arise.

-To learn more, read: Divorce with Kids: The Importance of a Good Parenting Plan.
+To learn more, read: Divorce with Kids: The Importance of a Good Timesharing Arrangement.